syselement/blog/operating-systems/windows/winstuff.md

 >
 > 🔗 [Win-Debloat-Tools - LeDragoX](https://github.com/LeDragoX/Win-Debloat-Tools)
 >
-> ❗ The repositories above contain many useful and powerful scripts.
-Be sure to review them carefully before applying to your system, and do so at your own risk. ⚠️
+> ❗ **The repositories above contain many useful and powerful scripts.
+Be sure to review them carefully before applying to your system, and do so at your own risk!** ⚠️

 1. Download [https://github.com/Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) repo and run `Run.bat` to configure
    - Run additional tweaks like `Regfiles\Hide_Onedrive_Folder.reg`
-2. Download [https://github.com/LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) repo and run other scripts if necessary
+2. Download [https://github.com/LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) repo and run other scripts if necessary (I prefer to run them manually)
    - Backup-System
    - Optimize-Privacy
    - Optimize-ServicesRunning